aarthiauxi/Portfolio/README.md

 Hi, I'm Aarthi Auxilia S, a Technical Writer transitioning from teaching with a background in Mathematics.

 Known for clarity, structure, and attention to detail, I create user-friendly documentation that simplifies complex concepts.
-I have hands-on experience with tools like MadCap Flare, Oxygen XML Author, and basic DITA/XML.
+I have hands-on experience in developing structured content and applying documentation best practices.

 ---

 ## Skills
-- User Documentation (Guides, SOPs)
+- User Documentation
 - Release Notes
-- Editing & Proofreading
 - Topic-based Writing (DITA basics)

 ## Tools